ConsenSysMesh/cava/PACKAGES.md

 These classes are included in the complete Cava distribution, or separately when using the gradle dependency `net.consensys.cava:cava-kv` (`cava-kv.jar`).

+# Package net.consensys.cava.kv.experimental

+Key/value stores implementations exposing Kotlin coroutine methods.

+Note that these APIs are ready for production usage.
+The 'experimental' package name reflects the experimental nature of the coroutines design in Kotlin, as described at https://kotlinlang.org/docs/reference/coroutines.html#experimental-status-of-coroutines.

-Classes in this package depend upon the kotlinx-coroutines library, which is not automatically included when using the complete Cava distrubution.
-See https://github.com/Kotlin/kotlinx.coroutines. kotlinx-coroutines can be included using the gradle dependency `com.jetbrains.kotlinx:koltinx-coroutines-core`.
+These classes are included in the complete Cava distribution, or separately when using the gradle dependency `net.consensys.cava:cava-kv` (`cava-kv.jar`).

 # Package net.consensys.cava.net